Skip to main content

 How do we integrate OCR into a LifeOmic Platform project?

-2 - Precision Health Cloud with OCR - OCR is bundled with our platform for indexing and analyzing data from disparate sources (like print documents).
+OCR in the LifeOmic Platform Web App - OCR is bundled with our platform for indexing and analyzing data from disparate sources (like print documents).
 This option is often utilized for drug discovery and other demanding needs.

-3 - OCR API and CLI - CLI and API endpoints are available to integrate our product and utilize the capabilities programmatically.
+OCR API - OCR API endpoints are available to integrate our product and utilize the capabilities programmatically.

-4 - Python SDK - You can also script the upload of documents with the Python SDK.
+SDK for Python - You can also script the OCR upload of documents with the Python SDK.

 What file types are supported?